Cleveland Clinic logo

 A note from Cleveland Clinic

-Prognathism can have a significant impact on your dental function and overall health.
-People with prognathic jaws may also feel embarrassed or self-conscious about their appearance.
-Orthognathic surgery can reduce dental wear and tear, improve your chewing function and enhance your facial features.
+Prognathism can have a significant impact on your dental health.
+But jaw surgery can fix the prognathism and reduce dental wear and tear.
+It can improve your chewing function and help with other related symptoms.
 If you think you might have prognathism, talk to your healthcare provider.
 They can find a solution to meet your needs.

 Medically Reviewed